 Providing data and documentation pertaining to their assigned ESG principles.

-Analyzing data and contributing to the development of the BRSR report.
+Analysing data and contributing to the development of the BRSR report.

 BRSR Core - Template

 The following table delineates the respective teams responsible for handling the sections and principles required for disclosure under the BRSR Core framework mandated by SEBI: